 - Technical factors

-For on-page SEO, the goals is to ensure you have optimized all your pages with the best content and tools for search-engine friendly results.
+For on-page SEO, the goals are to ensure you have optimized all your pages with the best content and tools for search-engine friendly results.
 You should have at least two relevant, targeted keywords or phrases, paying attention to where your site currently ranks based on those terms.

-- High quality content that is at least 500 words.
+- High-quality content that is at least 500 words.

-- Targeted search phrase in headline.
+- Targeted search phrase in a headline.